 Unless you were close to moving up a tax bracket, your tax rate (or tax percentage) is not going to go up.

-You can try to limit the amount you pay in taxes.
-Explore options to reduce your taxable income, like increasing your retirement contributions or opening a flexible spending account during open enrollment.
-These options could lower the amount you pay in taxes since both are deducted from your pay pre-tax.
-However, this is not likely to increase your take-home pay, just the amount you pay in taxes.
+You can try to limit the amount you pay in taxes Here's how: Explore options to reduce your taxable income, like increasing your retirement contributions or opening a flexible spending account (FSA) during open enrollment.

 This lets your raise go to work for you and your future.
 It may be frustrating since you will not see the raise now, but you will be glad you upped your contribution when it’s time to retire.